University Park, Texas: History

 As a result of efforts to build and improve the city, University Park grew to a population of over 20,000 residents by 1945 and had become one of the most prestigious locations in the area.
 In fact, the community's attractiveness and tax value had risen to such an extent that the city of Dallas now wanted to annex University Park into its boundaries.
 At the time of the election, even the Board of Commissioners favored the annexation.
 In the largest voter turnout to that date and still one of the largest in city history, the annexation was denied by a 53% to 47% margin.

 In 1946 an election to adopt a Home Rule Charter was held, but the measure failed and the city continued to operate as a General Law city.
 In 1989, voters approved a Home Rule Charter which officially adopted a council-manager form of government and expanded the three member board of Commissioners into a five-member city council.

 Since the 1940s, the population and area of University Park has stabilized at 24,000 residents and 2,350 acres (4.7 square miles).
 The city is now surrounded by Dallas on three sides and the town of Highland Park to the south.

 Originally University Park was a middle class community.
 Highland Park residents spearheaded the creation of the Highland Park Independent School District and asked the neighbors to the north to become a part of the district; taxes were lower since the district included University Park's population.
 HPISD had no racial diversity in the 1950s and 1960s, when other Dallas-area school districts dealt with racial integration and white flight.
 The federal court orders to integrate had no effect in HPISD since it did not receive federal money.
 As a result, values of HPISD-zoned properties in University Park rose dramatically and the demographic makeup became wealthier, with smaller houses being replaced by larger ones circa the 1970s.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.7 sqmi, of which 3.7 sqmi is land and 0.27% is water.

 Demographics

 As of the 2020 United States census, there were 25,278 people, 7,593 households, and 6,358 families residing in the city.

 Politics

 The city of University Park has consistently supported Republican presidential candidates in recent years.
 The seven most recent campaigns from 1996 to 2020 each earned over 60% of the city's vote, with the best showing being the 81.44% of the vote won by Texas native George W. Bush in 2000.
-However, the city's vote total is getting progressively more competitive, with Donald Trump only taking 63% of the 2020 vote compared to Mitt Romney, who took 81% of the city's votes in 2012.
+However, the city's vote total is getting progressively more competitive, with Donald Trump receiving less than 70% of the vote in all three of his runs.